gustavo89587/detection-fidelity-score/README.md

 Adversary behavior evolves to bypass logic.

 Detections are reviewed as dynamic systems — not static rules.

+## Model Integrity & Usage Principles

+DFS is not:

+- A compliance scoring mechanism
+- A marketing performance metric
+- A vendor comparison shortcut
+- A replacement for threat modeling

+DFS is a survivability indicator.

+It must be applied with engineering judgment, contextual calibration, and explicit decision boundary declaration.

+Any implementation that removes degradation modeling or trust boundary analysis is incomplete.

+All DFS-based implementations should explicitly reference the official specification version to maintain structural alignment and prevent misinterpretation of the model.

+Unversioned adaptations may not reflect the full DFS discipline.

 Detection Design Standard (DDS)